lcnbr/PhysVault/PhysNotes/QFTII/YM gauge potential.md

 $$

 This shows that the gauge potential itself must be an $N \times N$ matrix.
 However, we can restrict it further by imposing a reality condition.
 The reality condition must be compatible with the gauge transformation rule.
-We make use of the [[unitary matrix|unitary properties]] of $U$ and write the transformation of the hermitian conjugate of the potential $A^{\mu}$
+We make use of the [[../math/unitary matrix|unitary properties]] of $U$ and write the transformation of the hermitian conjugate of the potential $A^{\mu}$
 $$
 \left(A_{\mu}^{\prime}\right)^{\dagger}=U A_{\mu}^{\dagger} U^{-1}-i\left(\partial_{\mu} U\right) U^{-1} .
 $$